 Games are scheduled over 3-4 week periods called semesters.
-In one semester, teams play all other teams in their division.
+In one semester, teams will generally play all other teams in their division.
 There are 2 games on most weeks ("double-header"), and one game on some weeks ("single-header").

-At the end of each semester, teams are removed between divisions (re-seeded) to provide for balanced games over the course of the season.
+At the end of each semester, teams are moved between divisions (re-seeded) to provide for balanced games over the course of the season.
 Usually a few teams move up a division and a few teams move down, but teams may move more than 1 division if necessary.

 Playoffs last 1-3 weeks depending on the league.

 - In most leagues, teams have 2 weeks of playoffs with one or two games per night.

-- For some of our more specialised leagues the number of weeks varies depending on the number of divisions & teams.
+- For some of our more specialized leagues the number of weeks varies depending on the number of divisions & teams.

 For a typical schedule, view the playoff brackets we use.
 Note the start times are just examples.

 Games are scheduled on most statutory holidays or statutory holiday weekends.